 While the pilgrims of old were primarily driven by religious fervor to complete the journey, modern-day hikers love the Camino for its budget-friendly nature.

-A savvy traveler can walk the entire journey on as little as $24 (€22) per day.
+A savvy traveler can walk the entire journey for as little as $24 (€22) per day.

 And to prove it, we will walk you through the preparations for a budget-conscious walk down the Camino.